carlosedp/riscv-bringup/unmatched/Readme.md

 There is also a SiFive Unmatched, prebuilt SDcard image at [https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/UbuntuHippo-RISC-V.img.gz](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/UbuntuHippo-RISC-V.img.gz).

 This is still a moving target so the process might change in the future.
-I confirm that with used versions everything works.
+I confirm that with used versions everything works. **Please keep the versions as stated since patches baselines changes as revisions evolve.**

 The stack is composed on U-Boot SPL, OpenSBI (the second-stage boot loader) loading U-Boot and this present the Linux Kernel options (from `extlinux.conf`) allowing one to add and change Kernel versions.